Luscious Body Butters are Rich, Creamy and Luxurious.

-Mesa Lavender Farms 4 luscious body butters provides the skin protection from dryness.
+Mesa Lavender Farms 4 luscious body butters enhances skin health by providing tkin protection from dryness.
 The scent is lovely and soothing.
 Make it part of your nighttime routine or used it after a shower.
 Massage all over for the best results to make your skin feel softer and smoother without feeling sticky.

 Apply a bit more to heels, elbows, knees and hands which are typically extra-dry.